Yoska393/rrda/README.md

 Here I store all the scripts for the simulations and applications, and my own functions used for the analysis.
 Also, all the application data is stored as .rds file in a folder (RDAdata)

-This package provides functions for performing **Ridge Redundancy Analysis (RRDA)**, which is useful for modeling the relationship between a matrix of response variables (**Y**; n × q ) and a matrix of explanatory variables (**X**;  n × p ).
+This package provides functions for performing **Ridge Redundancy Analysis (rrda)**, which is useful for modeling the relationship between a matrix of response variables (**Y**; n × q ) and a matrix of explanatory variables (**X**;  n × p ).
 The method is designed to handle **high-dimensional data efficiently**, allowing computation and storage optimization.

-This repository contains functions for Ridge Redundancy Analysis (RRDA) and cross-validation for high-dimensional regression problems, such as omics data analysis.
-The main functions are `rrda.fit` for fitting the RRDA model and `rrda.cv` for performing cross-validation.
+This repository contains functions for Ridge Redundancy Analysis (rrda) and cross-validation for high-dimensional regression problems, such as omics data analysis.
+The main functions are `rrda.fit` for fitting the rrda model and `rrda.cv` for performing cross-validation.

 ## Installation